 | Activation | Before traveling, 1 minute | Physical store upon arrival | Automatic (and expensive) |

-| Estimated price | Adjusted, you only pay for data | Cheap but with paperwork | 10-20 euros/day |
+| Indicative price | Adjusted, you only pay for data | Cheap but with paperwork | Cost skyrockets |

 | Keep your number | Yes (dual SIM) | No, Chilean number | Yes |

-| Language / process | All online in Spanish | In-person | None |
+| Language / process | All in Spanish online | In person | None |

-Compared to roaming from your home carrier, the savings are clear: paying 10-20 euros a day to use your Spanish data in Chile makes no sense when a local data eSIM costs a fraction.
-We discuss this in detail in eSIM vs roaming and in eSIM vs local prepaid SIM, if you want to compare with figures.
+Compared to your home operator's roaming, the savings are clear: the cost of using your Spanish megabytes in Chile skyrockets as soon as you read the fine print of your tariff, and it makes no sense when a local data eSIM costs a fraction.
+Always check the current price with your operator before leaving to avoid surprises on your bill.
+We cover this in detail in eSIM vs roaming and international SIM vs eSIM, if you want to compare with numbers before deciding.

 Chile from north to south: Atacama, Santiago, and Patagonia

 Chile is a country almost 4,300 km long, and not all areas behave the same with coverage.
-It's worth knowing this before planning your route so you don't rely on having a signal where there won't be one.
+It's worth knowing this before planning your route so you don't depend on having a signal where there won't be one.

-How to activate your eSIM step-by-step
+How to activate your eSIM step by step

 - Label the eSIM as "Chile Data" and leave your home line for calls/SMS.